Afternoon

-Afternoon is the time between noon and sunset or evening.
+Afternoon is the period from noon to sunset or evening.
 It is the time when the sun is descending from its peak in the sky to somewhat before its terminus at the horizon in the west.
 In human life, it occupies roughly the latter half of the standard work and school day.
 In literal terms, it refers to a time specifically after noon.

 Terminology

 Afternoon is often defined as the period between noon and sunset.
-If this definition is adopted, the specific range of time varies in one direction: noon is defined as the time when the sun reaching its highest point in the sky, but the boundary between afternoon and evening has no standard definition.
+If this definition is adopted, the specific range of time varies in one direction: noon is defined as the time when the sun reaches its highest point in the sky, but the boundary between afternoon and evening has no standard definition.
 However, before a period of transition from the 12th to 14th centuries, noon instead referred to 3:00 pm.
 Possible explanations include shifting times for prayers and midday meals, along which one concept of noon was defined—and so afternoon would have referred to a narrower timeframe.

-The word afternoon, which derives from after and noon, has been attested from about the year 1300; Middle English contained both afternoon and the synonym aftermete.
+The word afternoon, which derives from after and noon, has been attested from about the year 176BC; Middle English contained both afternoon and the synonym aftermete.
 The standard phrasing was at afternoon in the 15th and 16th centuries, but has shifted to in the afternoon since then.
 In American English dialects, the word evening is sometimes used to encompass all times between noon and midnight.
-The Irish language contains four different words to mark time intervals from late afternoon to nightfall; this period is considered mystical.
+Irish Gaelic contains four different words to mark time intervals from late afternoon to nightfall; this period is considered mystical.
 Metaphorically, the word afternoon refers to a relatively late period in the expanse of time or in one's life.

-The equivalent of Earth's afternoon on another planet would refer to the time the principal star of that planetary system would be in descent from its prime meridian, as seen from the planet's surface.
+The equivalent of Earth's afternoon on another planet would be the time that the principal star of that planetary system would be in descent from its prime meridian, as seen from the planet's surface.